NaumenkoN/My_Personal_website/README.md

 ## Description

 This site is my business card.
-This is the third цуиsite I've built from еру scratch and the first one I made with React.
+This is the third website I've built from the scratch and the first one I made with React.
 The site contains standard information with my contacts, completed projects and a list of technologies that I own at the moment.

 ## About the project